-- International collaboration is the key to sustainability and therefore the examination of current and future influences in policy work and potential road maps. - inclusive, equitable education and lifelong learning education. - Ministry of Culture must have a close relationship with the Ministry of Education and the Ministry of Tourism. - Government must encourage the promotion of elderly involvement in art projects. - There should be artistic/ cultural activities in public spaces.

-- The development of culture and heritage leads towards strong cultural identity, values and ethics. - Culture should not be a standalone goal in the Sustainable Development Goals. - countries.
+- International collaboration is the key to sustainability and therefore the examination of current and future influences in policy work and potential road maps. - Humanity must be at the centre of cultural development and therefore; the promotion of inclusive, equitable education and lifelong learning education. - Ministry of Culture must have a close relationship with the Ministry of Education and the Ministry of Tourism. - Government must encourage the promotion of elderly involvement in art projects. - There should be artistic/ cultural activities in public spaces. - Local Community and private sector involvement are important for cultural development. - International partners leads towards the promotion of shared perceptions and inclusive growth. - The development of culture and heritage leads towards strong cultural identity, values and ethics. - Culture should not be a standalone goal in the Sustainable Development Goals. - African countries must encourage international programs ensuring collaborations with African countries.